Ghetto Heaven

-"Ghetto Heaven" is a song by American soul and R&B group The Family Stand, released in 1990 as their debut single, from their second album, Chain (1989).
-It features vocals by lead-singer Sandra St. Victor and was an international hit, peaking at number ten in the UK in April 1990.
+"Ghetto Heaven" is a song by American soul and R&B group the Family Stand, released in 1990 by Atlantic Records as the group's debut single, from their second album, Chain (1989).
+The song features vocals by lead-singer Sandra St. Victor, who also co-wrote it, and was an international hit, peaking at number ten in the UK in April 1990.
 Eight years later, in January 1998, the song again charted on the UK Singles Chart, peaking at number 30.
-Additionally, it was a top 10 hit in Luxembourg and a top 20 hit in New Zealand.
-A music video was produced to promote the single, featuring the group performing in an urban city setting.
-American band Lisa Lisa and Cult Jam sampled it on their 1991 hit, "Let the Beat Hit 'Em".
+Additionally, it was a top-10 hit in Luxembourg and a top-20 hit in New Zealand.
+Its accompanying music video featured the group performing in an urban city setting.
+American band Lisa Lisa and Cult Jam sampled "Ghetto Heaven" on their 1991 hit "Let the Beat Hit 'Em".

 Chart performance

 "Ghetto Heaven" charted in several countries, in both Europe and Oceania.
 In Luxembourg, it peaked at number nine in its second week on the Radio Luxembourg singles chart in April 1990, after debuting at number 19.
 It then dropped to number 15, 17, 16, 14 and 16.
 In the Netherlands, it reached number 23 on Dutch Top 40, while reaching number 22 on the Single Top 100.
 In New Zealand, the song charted for eight weeks at the Recorded Music NZ singles chart, peaking at number 20 in its first week, on July 1, 1990.

 In the UK, "Ghetto Heaven" debuted at number 24 on the UK Singles Chart on March 25.
 It climbed to number 13, staying there for two weeks, then climbing to number 12, before peaking at number ten on April 22.
 It stayed at that position for two weeks, before dropping to number 12, 17, 19, 37 and 57.
 On the Eurochart Hot 100, the single reached its highest position as number 24 on May 12, 1990.